-- Typically, new regional parks are proposed as search areas that have been identified based on highquality natural resources located in portions of the region where population growth is expected. - 23 However, there are times when a regional park implementing agency may want to propose including - existing parks into the Regional Parks System.
-In an effort to make an informed decision, further study is required to assess whether the proposed addition is of regional significance.
-The proposed area for - consideration is called a Regional Park Study Area.
-Designation as a Regional Park Study Area does - 27 not guarantee that a park will become part of the Regional Parks System.
-It acknowledges that studies - would need to be conducted to determine whether the facility warrants regional status.
-Once these studies are complete, the information would be presented to the Metropolitan Parks and Open Space - 30 Commission and the Council for evaluation. - The Council conducts regularly scheduled visitor use studies to understand, among other things, visitor use patterns.
+- 21 Typically, new regional parks are proposed as search areas that have been identified based on high-22 quality natural resources located in portions of the region where population growth is expected.
+23 However, there are times when a regional park implementing agency may want to propose including 24 existing parks into the Regional Parks System.
+In an effort to make an informed decision, further study 25 is required to assess whether the proposed addition is of regional significance.
+The proposed area for 26 consideration is called a Regional Park Study Area.
+Designation as a Regional Park Study Area does 27 not guarantee that a park will become part of the Regional Parks System.
+It acknowledges that studies 28 would need to be conducted to determine whether the facility warrants regional status.
+Once these 29 studies are complete, the information would be presented to the Metropolitan Parks and Open Space - 30 Commission and the Council for evaluation. - The Council conducts regularly scheduled visitor use studies to understand, among other things, visitor use patterns.
 The most recent study conducted in 2016 shows that the number of non-local visits (visits to regional parks made by people who do not live in the jurisdiction of the respective regional park implementing agency where the park is located) are declining.
 The Council will watch this important trend in the coming years.
 For now, study areas must meet a 40% non-local visitor threshold to qualify for regional park designation.
 Non-local visitation is determined through collecting data from existing visitors in the proposed park.

 1 2040 Regional Parks System Plan Summary

-- 2 As Figure 3-11 illustrates, the updated 2040 System Plan includes: - 3 Regional Parks System facilities open to the public (2018) • 4 44 regional parks 5 - 12 park reserves - 8 special recreation features 6 7 - 49 regional trails, consisting of 389 miles 8 Planned Regional Parks System facilities that are not yet open to the public • 9 - 2 regional parks 10 - 1 park reserve 11 - 10 regional trails, consisting of approximately 116 miles 12 Regional Parks System Boundary Adjustments ٠ 13 1 regional parks 14 Regional Park Search Areas ٠ 15 3 regional park search areas 16 Regional Trail Search Corridors ٠ 17 - 45 regional trail search corridors, with approximately 525 miles 2040 Update System Additions3 18 • 19 System additions were not considered as part of this update 20
+2 As Figure 3-1110 illustrates, the updated 2040 System Plan includes:

+3 Regional Parks System facilities open to the public (2018)

+4 44 regional parks

+5 12 park reserves

+6 8 special recreation features

+7 4955 regional trails, consisting of 389415 miles

+8 Planned Regional Parks System facilities that are not yet open to the public

+9 2 regional parks

+10 1 park reserve

+11 108 regional trails, consisting of approximately 11680 miles

+12 Regional Parks System boundary adjustments

+13 - 14 regional parks

+14 1 special recreation feature

+15 Regional Park search areas

+16 - 37 regional park search areas

+17 Special Recreation Feature

+18 1 location siting 2-3 unique Bridging Facilities

+19 Regional Trail search corridors

+20 4553 regional trail search corridors, with approximately 525588 miles

+21 2040 Update System Additionssystem Additions system additions3

+22 26System additionsAdditions were not considered as part of this update.
+They include a

+23 range of proposals, from boundary adjustments to new regional trail search corridors

+24 25 and corridor extensions, to a new regional park search area and the first proposal for a "Bridging Facility" Special Recreation Feature.

+26

-3 2040 Update System Additions may be added at a later date with consultation from partners and community stakeholders.
+3-2040 Update System Additions may be added at a later date with consultation from partners and community stakeholders.

-1 Figure 3-10.
-2040 Regional Parks System Plan Map
+1 Figure 3-10: 2040 Regional Parks System Plan Map